-By way of example, all the development teams at Atlassian have an agreement that nothing is ever committed directly to master or the stable branches.
+By way of example, all the development teams at Atlassian have an agreement that nothing is ever committed directly to main or the stable branches.
 Everyone does their work on branches.
-In fact, we're so bullish on branching that we've taken to creating a separate branch for each JIRA issue we tackle – more on that in a bit.
+In fact, we're so bullish on branching that we've taken to creating a separate branch for each Jira issue we tackle – more on that in a bit.

 Branches help you accept contributions from outside the team

 Git’s facility for branching – and especially for forking entire repos – makes it easy to take contributions from people outside the immediate team: contractors, developers from partner companies, devs from other business units, etc. You don’t have to lose sleep worrying about people who are unfamiliar with your code base making changes on critical branches willy-nilly and thwarting your ability to ship new code.

 Here again, rigorous automated testing on their branches or forked repos is the key to collaboration happiness.
 You'll want to review their build and test results before approving any merges into your main code line.